Part 1: Are Floating Floors the Right Choice For You?

-When a homeowner walks into a big box store or a carpet floor store, Oftentimes you are introduced to a floating engineered wood floor or a laminate floor at the beginning of your wood floor search.
+When a homeowner walks into a big box store or a carpet floor store, they oftentimes are introduced to a floating engineered wood floor or a laminate floor at the beginning of their wood floor search.

-Here are some common reasons which floating floors are recommended:
+Here are some common reasons why floating floors are recommended:

 • It is DIY friendly